DebFontaine/BeeBrilliantApp/README.md

 ![enter image description here](https://res.cloudinary.com/dngjhgdql/image/upload/v1710002005/Bee_Brilliant_App_Architecture_l8uxto.png)
 The app consists of an Angular 16 front end using Material UI components.
 Backend is a .NET Core 7 with Entity framework.
 I wanted to experiment and learn a few things so I designed this app to use 3 microservices (each with their own database), .NET Identity, Azure Service Bus and SignalR.

-I'm currently experimenting with Ocelot to incorporate a Gateway with plans to use Azure APIM to create a gateway in the future.
+I'm currently experimenting with Azure API Gateway to create a gateway in the future.

  - Angular 16
  - .NET Core 7